-Why is a QA Best fit for this Job?
+Why is QA the best fit for this Job?

-A Business Analyst works closely with a QA in reviewing the test case coverage which provides an insight into hidden flows or requirements/effects.
-Thus this kind of knowledge sharing (by the BA) makes them understand the product functionality, the business rules, the customer expectations, the flows, dependencies and everything completely.
+A Business Analyst works closely with QA in reviewing the test case coverage which provides insight into hidden flows and requirements/effects.
+Thus this kind of knowledge sharing (by the BA) makes them understand the product functionality, the business rules, the customer expectations, the flows, dependencies, and everything completely.

 QA always tests from the point of view of the end customer who would be using the product, hence the chances of helping the customer for improvements, enhancements in the product are more (when compared to a developer).
-Developers develop the product for the given user story and the set of acceptance criteria but not always do they think about how would a customer use the product.
+Developers develop the product for the given user story and the set of acceptance criteria but do not always think about how a customer would use the product.

 Recommended Read => Career Shift from a Tester to BA

-It is very easy for a QA to get into the roles like:
+It is very easy for a QA to get into roles like:

 - Study the requirements very deeply and point out the gaps in review meetings/brainstorming sessions etc. Try to think about better solutions and discuss the same with the team and the BA.